 As the Cascais Line leaves the station, it crosses a small viaduct and the line runs past blocks of flats and the bustling fire station below.
 A modern sculpture, possibly a stylised Barcelos cockerel (a folkloric symbol), has been erected near some new flats on the right between here and Santo Amaro.
 After a brief break in the housing on the right, the train now reaches

-of the Line's stock was once stabled here, having previously been at Cais do Sodré.
-The Line's refurbished, air-conditioned rolling stock made its first test appearance here in 1998 but was not introduced into service, and even then on a small scale, till 17 July, 1999.
+Virtually all of the Line's stock was once stabled here, having previously been at Cais do Sodré and, later, at Carcavelos.
+The Line's refurbished, air-conditioned rolling stock made its first test appearance here in 1998 but was not introduced into service and, even then, only on a small scale, till 17 July, 1999.

 The through trains to/from Cascais use the outer sides of the two platforms, whilst the terminating services use the middle track.
 Oeiras Town Council has a web-site detailing the town's attractions, which include the home of the 18th-century Marquis of Pombal, who rebuilt Lisbon after the 1755 earthquake.
 This lies about 10 minutes walk away, to the north of the station.

-The line runs along the Atlantic coastline between the Atlântico hotel (which underwent a major refurbishment in 2007), and the Ocean, before passing the former site of the massive Estoril-Sol hotel (demolished in summer 2007) on the land side and the excellent Jumbo hypermarket, as it enters the terminal at Cascais.
+The line runs along the Atlantic coastline between the former Atlântico hotel and the Ocean, before passing the former site of the massive Estoril-Sol hotel (demolished in summer 2007) on the land side and the excellent Jumbo hypermarket, as it enters the terminal at Cascais.
 An office block replaced the Estoril-Sol complex.

 Sadly, much of the rolling stock and virtually all of the stations on the Cascais Line are defaced by graffiti.
 Also a number of carriages bear all-over advertising.
-Above we see a defaced train entering Cascais station, 2012, with the second carriage carrying all-over advertising.
+Above is shown a defaced train entering Cascais station, 2012, with the second carriage carrying all-over advertising.